FutureAtoms/AdaptiVision/README.md

 - Built using PyTorch and OpenCV
 - Based on research in adaptive confidence mechanisms for object detection
 - YOLOv8 base models provided by Ultralytics
+- Developed by Abhilash Chadhar